-GEOL 1401# EARTH SCIENCE FOR NON-SCIENCE MAJORS I (3-3) CREDIT 4 (030/090) Prerequisite: Texas Success Initiative complete in Reading.
+GEOL 1401# EARTH SCIENCE FOR NON-SCIENCE MAJORS I (3-3) CREDIT 4 (030/090)

 Lecture: Introduction to the study of the materials and processes that have modified and shaped the surface and interior of Earth over time.
 These processes are described by theories based on experimental data and geologic data gathered from field observations.
 Lab: This laboratory-based course accompanies GEOL 1301, Earth Sciences I. Activities will cover methods used to collect and analyze data in geology, meteorology, oceanography, and astronomy.